lynnwu10504/simon-game/README.md

 ### Executing Program

-Download all the files and run the HTML file.
+Try the game [here](https://lynnwu10504.github.io/simon-game.github.io/) or download all the files and run the HTML file.